tripathi-gaurav/tripathi-gaurav.github.io/_posts/2018-07-20-grpc-python-client-with-tls-and-java-server.md

 }
 ```

-2. Once the stubs ares created in the `target` directory, we can start using them to write our server end.
+2. Once the stubs are created in the `target` directory, we can start using them to write our server end.
 Server end will require:

   A. Implement the `GreeterImplBase` class to override the `SayHello` and `SayHelloAgain` methods.